Let’s take you on a tour of some of the perfect Riyadh restaurants.

 Recommended: Riyadh restaurants bring global cuisines together

 A single patty burger costs around SAR 10 (£2).
-This is much below the price of a burger at a similar sort of eatery.
+This is much below a burger’s price at a similar eatery.

 Güllüoğlu Restaurant in Riyadh